 Mean score of companies in the Iron Ores industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Companhia Brasileira de Aluminio (CBA) reported total greenhouse gas emissions of approximately 2,703,900,000 kg CO2e.
 This figure includes 1,358,300,000 kg CO2e from Scope 1 emissions, 7,100,000 kg CO2e from Scope 2 emissions, and 1,338,500,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions from aluminium manufacturing by 40% per tonne of primary aluminium by 2030, using 2018 as a baseline.
-Additionally, CBA targets a 35% reduction in absolute Scope 1 and 2 emissions for all other activities over the same timeframe.
-For Scope 3 emissions, which include those from purchased goods and services, fuel and energy-related activities, and transportation, CBA aims for a 13.5% reduction by 2030, based on 2019 levels.
-These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C.
+The company has demonstrated a commitment to reducing its carbon footprint through ambitious targets set under the Science Based Targets initiative (SBTi).
+CBA aims to achieve a 40% reduction in Scope 1 and 2 greenhouse gas emissions per tonne of primary aluminium produced by 2030, using 2018 as the baseline year.
+Additionally, the company has committed to a 35% reduction in absolute Scope 1 and 2 emissions across all other activities within the same timeframe.
+For Scope 3 emissions, which encompass purchased goods and services, fuel and energy-related activities, and transportation and distribution, CBA targets a 13.5% reduction by 2030, relative to a 2019 baseline.
+These targets reflect CBA's alignment with global climate goals, specifically aiming to limit warming to well below 2°C. The company’s emissions data and reduction commitments are cascaded from its parent organization, Companhia Brasileira de Alumínio, ensuring a cohesive approach to sustainability across its operations.

 Access structured emissions data, company-specific emission factors, and source documents